 It's now important to avoid any delays or risk of refusal, you ensure all the right information or documents needed for ILR application is enclosed to prevent delays.
 These delays may mean the ILR application is not processed within the timescales and they now would take 6 months.

 We know that the processing time for an ILR visa is not the same as in 2020, however, they are now being fast-tracked by the Home Office.
-Whilst the Home Office has published news on processing time for visas, we have seen that refugee ILR applications, which is sometimes more complex, are taking longer.
+Whilst the Home Office has published news on processing time for visas, we have seen that refugee ILR applications, which are sometimes more complex, are taking longer.

 How to apply for Indefinite Leave to Remain?